aymanimtyaz/spndr/README.md

 # Welcome to spndr!

+## Running Instructions
+1. Make sure you have Python installed with the **_psycopg2_** and **_requests_** package.
+2. Make sure you have PostgreSQL installed.
+3. Clone this repo.
+4. Create a config.py file in the repo and add the following variables to it:
+    a. __*bot_token*__: A string containing the Telegram API key for the bot.
+Click this link to see how you can get an API key: https://core.telegram.org/#bot-api
+    b. __*user*__: A string containing the username of your PostgreSQL server.
+    c. __*password*__: A string containing the password of your PostgreSQL server.
+5. Create a PostgreSQL database and name it 'spndr'.
+6. Run reset_db.py to initialize the database.
+7. Run main.py and send the bot a message.
+8. That's it!
+You're all done!

 ## What is spndr?

 **spndr** is a spending tracker built in **Python**, using a **PostgreSQL** database in the backend and using **Telegram** as the frontend, via the **Telegram bot API**. spndr is a telegram bot that can help you record your spending details in a simple, step-by-step process.